 Deciding whether to go to university is a huge decision in itself, especially now that people are recognising that apprenticeships are a great (and debt free) way to get into your dream job.
 But if you’ve made the decision to go to university the next question is , what course should you do?

-There are 50,000 undergraduate courses you can apply to through UCAS, so where to start?
+There are 50,000 undergraduate courses you can apply to through UCAS, so where to start when choosing the right degree?

 We’ve got a few tips to help you choose.